 Or, you can to find even more options.

-Where to eat: There are to choose from.
+Where to eat in Cape Town: There are to choose from.
 If you're looking for something quick and nearby, though, V&A Food Market is a great place to find delicious street-food-type fare.

 Start your morning off with a unique way of seeing Cape Town.
 My votes are either a helicopter tour, or a ride in the sidecar of a WWII-era motorcycle.